Removal of rankings, added context among the significant changes to Crime Severity Index reporting by Statistics Canada

 Statistics Canada has included a valuable cultural component, which was completed in consultation with a variety of Indigenous communities and leadership, including Sweetgrass First Nation Chief Lorie Whitecalf.
 This component outlines why a cultural lens for viewing this data is important with respect to the impact this information has on Indigenous people and their respective communities across the country.

-the data release states “…the CSI does not consider specific demographic characteristics of each area or how different groups of people in an area may experience harm and discrimination”, and, “…the CSI does not account for particular socioeconomic context of an area or the presence or absence of community services that may influence police responses in a given area.
+In relation to viewing the CSI through a diversity-focused lens, the data release states “…the CSI does not consider specific demographic characteristics of each area or how different groups of people in an area may experience harm and discrimination”, and, “…the CSI does not account for particular socioeconomic context of an area or the presence or absence of community services that may influence police responses in a given area.
 It is therefore vital to consider additional context to better understand the lived experience of people in the area.”

 Over time, these changes to the way Statistics Canada data is reported and contextualized will provide a broader understanding, serving to erase negative stigmas about the community and the region, commented North Battleford City Manager, Dr. Randy Patrick.